Elmonade/daph/README.md

 Supports MP3, FLAC, and WAV audio files.
 Control scheme and supported file formats are subject to change.

-Written by a mere mortal.
+Written by a mere mortals.